Find Grad Schools

 5 Yearly Graduations

 University of Arkansas comes in at #2 on our list of the most popular colleges offering master's degrees in other foreign language.
 Each year, around 27,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $7,875 per year.
-During the 2020-2021 academic year, 5 people received their master's degree in other foreign language from UARK.
-Around 40% of these students were from an underrepresented racial-ethnic group, and 40% were women.
+During the most recent year for which we have data, 5 people received their master's degree in other foreign language from UARK.
+About 75% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #3